chanzuckerberg/miniwdl/README.md

 ## Contributing

-Contributions and feedback are welcome on this repository.
+Feedback and contributions are welcome on this repository.
 The [Project board](https://github.com/chanzuckerberg/miniwdl/projects/1) is our up-to-date tracker.
+Please send pull requests on a dedicated branch, and ensure their compatibility with this project's MIT license.